heisenbrook/udacity-deep-learning-projects/README.md

 # Udacity-deep-learning-projects
 ## Projects from Udacity deep learning course
+The Udacity Deep Learning course includes a series of hands-on projects designed to develop practical expertise in neural networks and deep learning techniques.

 ### First project - MNIST Handwritten digits

- The first project will be about a deisgned neural network for classification tested against the MNIST dataset of hadwritten digits.
+The first project involves designing a custom neural network to tackle a classification task using the MNIST dataset of handwritten digits.
+The model is trained and evaluated to achieve optimal accuracy in recognizing digit patterns.

 ### Second project - CNN - Algorithms for landmark classification

-The second project is from the CNN part of the course and it is about writing an algorithm for landmark classification.
+The second project, part of the convolutional neural networks (CNN) module, focuses on developing an algorithm for landmark classification.

 1. The very first assignment is to design and train a CNN from scratch and get a test accuracy of at least 50%.